The Univeristy of Melbourne The Royal Melbourne Hopspital

 Discovery Research

-The Bedoui group uses models of viral and bacterial infections to study how the innate and the adaptive immune systems interact.
-Key foci are to understand how innate cells sense pathogens and how this information is integrated into T cell responses that control infections and cancer.
+The Bedoui Lab uses models of viral and bacterial infection to study how the innate and the adaptive immune system interact.
+Key foci are to understand how innate cells sense pathogens and how this information is integrated into protective adaptive T cell responses.